Martha and Clarence Branaman

 During the 1990’s, Martha Smith Branaman contributed the proceeds of the Baynes and Lyons farms that she and her late husband, Clarence William Branaman, had owned to both the Washington County Community Foundation and the Christian Church Foundation.
 By placing the two Branaman farms in a charitable remainder trust, Martha Branaman ensured a continuing source of funding for charitable interests that she was able to specify.
 Additionally, the charitable remainder trust provided a source of personal income for Martha until her death in August 1997.

 Both Martha and Clarence Branaman were natives of Washington County.
 Clarence was born in Jefferson Township, the son of the late W. Floyd Branaman and Alice Stewart Branaman.
 He was a 1920 graduate of Salem High School.
-He attended Purdue University in Lafayette, Indiana, and graduated with a degree in agriculture in 1924.
+He attended Purdue University in West Lafayette, Indiana, and graduated with a degree in agriculture in 1924.
 In 1925, he became a teacher of agriculture and Future Farmers of America sponsor at Salem High School.
 He was a pioneer in introducing scientific agriculture to Washington County, and he very successfully farmed a large acreage of land north, northeast, and west of Salem.